 It can also hydrate your skin to keep it moist and cleans up some acne?
 (No wonder my skin feels smooth!)

 12. Social groups or cliques

-Once you finish high school, it doesn’t really matter if you’re in the popular crew or the nerdy crew.
+Once you finish high school, it doesn’t matter if you’re in the popular crew or the nerdy crew.
 All that matters is that school is the place to learn and get into a university or a job.

 13. Study HARD

 I, again, should admit, I didn’t bother studying back then so my grades were lower than usual.

 14. Keeping in touch with friends

-I feel really terribly bad for the people who don’t have friends.
-(I use to be alone in school, which made me feel really sad just thinking about it.)
+I feel really terribly bad for the people who don’t have friends (I use to be alone in school, which makes me feel sad just thinking about it).